OwenFeik/realmview/README.md

     * When rendered with opacity have overlapping triangles visible.
     * Have wrong dimensions after resizing window until zoom.
     * Have varying stroke, obvious at higher stroke levels.
+* A user with the same name as a default layer will be granted permission over that layer.

 # Documentation